manuelarte/golangci-lint-linter/RULES.md

 `--fix` option available.

-## Experimental: GC002: Settings are sorted alphabetically
+## Experimental: GC002: Linters' settings are sorted alphabetically

 Linter's settings are expected to be sorted alphabetically, e.g.